Differential $t\bar{t}$ cross-section measurements using boosted top quarks in the all-hadronic final state with 139 fb$^{-1}$ of ATLAS data: Correction procedures

 The efficiency corrections $\epsilon_{\rm eff}^{i}$ correct for events that are in the particle-level (parton-level) fiducial phase space but are not reconstructed at detector level.
 The acceptance corrections $f_{\rm acc}^j$\ account for events that are generated outside the particle-level (parton-level) fiducial phase space but pass the detector-level selection.
 Figure~\ref{fig:corrections:particle:top_quarks}\ shows the efficiency and acceptance corrections for the \pT\ and rapidity of the leading jet.
 The variations in acceptance as a function of rapidity arise from transitions from one calorimeter system to another.
 The corrections for the other observables show similar behaviour except for observables sensitive to the relative orientation of the two top-quark jets: \ptttbar, \absdeltaPhittbar, and \absPoutttbar, which show modest decreases in acceptance.

 The unfolding procedure for an observable $X$ at both particle- and parton-level is summarized by the heuristic expression

-where $N_{\rm reco}^j$ and $N_{\rm bg}^j$ refer to the number of reconstructed signal and background events in each detector-level bin, respectively; the index $j$ runs over bins of $X$ at detector level while the index $i$\ labels bins at particle level; $\Delta X^i$ is the bin width; and $\int \!\mathcal{L}\,\dif\:\!t$ is the integrated luminosity.
+where $N_{\rm reco}^j$ and $N_{\rm bg}^j$ refer to the number of reconstructed signal and background events in each detector-level bin, respectively; the index $j$ runs over bins of $X$ at detector level while the index $i$\ labels bins at either particle or parton level; $\Delta X^i$ is the bin width; and $\int \!\mathcal{L}\,\dif\:\!t$ is the integrated luminosity.
 The matrix $\mathcal{M}_{ij}^{-1}$\ denotes the unfolding procedure and, strictly speaking, is not the inverse of the migration matrix defined earlier but is determined iteratively and has the effect of inverting the smearing resulting from the measurement process.

 This unfolding procedure, expressed in Eq.~(\ref{eq:iterativeBayesian}), is performed iteratively and regularizes the smoothness of the unfolded distribution.
-Studies of the performance of the algorithm using MC events show that four iterations provide stable unfolded distributions with high precision.
+Studies of the performance of the algorithm using MC events show that four iterations provide unbiased, high-precision unfolded distributions for all observables.
+Other choices of the number of iterations between typically three to six provide similar results.

 The inclusive cross-section, $\sigma^{\mathrm{fid}}$, for \ttbar\ events in the particle-level (parton-level) phase space, obtained by integrating the differential cross-section, is used to determine the normalized differential cross-section $1/\sigma^{\rm fid}\cdot{\dif}\sigma^{\rm fid} / {\dif}X^i$.
 The particle-level fiducial phase-space cross-section is not corrected for the all-hadronic \ttbar\ branching fraction of 0.457 \cite{PDG}.
 This branching fraction is used to correct the parton-level fiducial phase-space cross-section measurement in order to facilitate a comparison with NNLO fixed-order predictions.